 Business Entity Type and Tax Regulations

 Your business type and local tax regulations play a crucial role in determining whether you can deduct overdraft fees from taxes.
-Sole proprietors and single-member LLCs typically report business expenses, including bank fees, on Schedule C of their personal tax returns.
+Sole proprietors and single-member LLCs typically report bank fees and overdraft charges on Schedule C, using the "Other Expenses" section for business account fees.

 Partnerships and multi-member LLCs, on the other hand, claim deductions for bank fees on the partnership tax return (Form 1065), and the individual partners then include their share on their personal returns.